phiroict/terraform-azure-aro/README.md

 After the install, create your private key and use it to access the Bastion host which was created in the terraform apply.

+The result of applying the terraform will be the following:
+* 1 VNET and 3 subnets (mySubnet, myControlPlaneSubnet, myWorkerSubnet)

 # Configure Bastion host:

 ## Install the Azure client